 Total, primary, and low-risk cesarean delivery (CS) rates and vaginal birth after previous cesarean (VBAC) rates in the United States, 1989–2015.
 Epochs denoted within rectangles represent contemporaneous ongoing events related to these rates.
 ACOG = American College of Obstetricians and Gynecologists; NIH = National Institutes of Health; PB = practice bulletin.
 (Data from Hamilton, 2015, 2016; National Institutes of Health: NIH Consensus Development Conference, 2010.)

-As the vaginal delivery rate increased, so did reports of uterine rupture-related maternal and perinatal morbidity and mortality ...
+As the vaginal delivery rate increased, so did reports of uterine rupture-related maternal and perinatal morbidity ...